Fliplet/fliplet-cli/docs/API/helpers/dynamic-components.md

 ### Data binding

-The dynamic container component exports a `$watch` function which you can use to automatically bind the external context to your helper's:
+You can use the Dynamic container's connection object to retrieve data from a data source:

 ```js
 Fliplet.Helper({